World Release – 27th January 2014 – 55 minutes of classic prog at its finest, on sunn creative.

 “Keyboard rich, gloriously retro, warm and uplifting…” New review of Cold Reading up in the April 2014 issue of ROCK SOCIETY.

-FOR ITALIAN FANS: An interview with Tony Bronsdon and Tony Lowe by Eduardo Vitolo in il Mondo Di Edu
+FOR ITALIAN FRIENDS: An interview with Tony Bronsdon and Tony Lowe by Eduardo Vitolo in il Mondo Di Edu

 “Another striking feature of the album is that the quality is maintained throughout.…it will appeal to anyone schooled in early 1970s prog (or early 1980s prog come to that) who likes a bit of Hammond organ in their music.
 For a man of my tastes, ‘Cold Reading’ is an unmitigated pleasure; a surprise and a joy.” – More at Uber Rock